ahornby/dateshift/README.md

 There are some notes on the changes between versions in [NEWS](./NEWS.md).

+## Limitations

+dateshift makes no attempt to override filesystem timestamps or other state.
+It simply tries to provide an offset time when programs like `date` request time explicitly

 ## Contributing

 Please open an issue or a PR on the [github repo](https://github.com/ahornby/dateshift).